darkecology/wsrdata/README.md

 - _**Important notes:**_
     - By default pywsrlib renders arrays in the geographical direction;
     i.e. when calling `radar2mat`, `ydirection='xy'` by default.
-    In the rendered array, y is the first dimension and x the second.
+    In such rendered arrays, y is the first dimension and x the second.
     Large y indicates North and large x indicates East.
+    As of now this repo renders arrays with `ydirection='xy'`.
-For visualization using matplotlib's `imshow`, we need to set `origin='lower'` in order that North is the top of the image.
+    To visualize the array channels using matplotlib's `pyplot.imshow`, we need to set `origin='lower'` in order that North is the top of the image.
-    When saving images from array channels for UI, we manually flip the y axis of the arrays and annotations.
+    Before saving images of array channels for UI using matplotlib's `image.imsave`, we need to manually flip the y axis of the arrays and annotations in order that North is the top of the image.
-    - As of now this repo renders arrays with `ydirection='xy'`.
     - Although not the case in this repo, if `ydirection='ij'`, large y will indicate South.
-    Then for visualization using matplotlib's `imshow`,
+    Flip the y axis of annotations so that they correspond to the rendered arrays.
-    the default `origin=None` will correspond to images with North as the top.
+    To visualize the array channels using matplotlib's `pyplot.imshow`, the default `origin=None` will yield images with North as the top.

 ### Release
 #### datasets